simonehagey/orbdot/docs/source/model_fitting.rst

 Joint Fits
 ----------
 Running a joint model fit is similar, with the ``model`` argument specifying the evolutionary model and free parameters given as a list of strings.
-However, in this case the data types that are to be fit must also be specified.
+However, in this case, the data types to be fit must also be specified.
 For example, to fit the mid-times and radial velocities together, the arguments ``RV=True`` and ``TTV=True`` must be given:

 .. code-block:: python